yusefmosiah/choir-scales/docs/Context.md

 10. Producing Media Assets and Publishing Documentation
 11. Deploying, Testing, and Launching MVP

-These steps are part of a 7-day sprint to reach the MVP by October 17, 2024.
+These steps are part of a sprint to reach the MVP launch by October 17, 2024.

-## Solana Wallet Integration
+## Key Challenges and Considerations

 The Choir project utilizes the Solana Wallet Adapter for seamless integration with Solana wallets.
 Here's how it's implemented in the codebase: